Outurnate/homepage/content/tesla-coil-square-wave-midi-synthesizer-part-1.md

 Date: 2022-10-01
 Category: Tesla Coil

 I'm getting a bit ahead of myself with this, but I'm a software guy and I need to write some software.
 At some point, I want an external interrupter to use the coil as a musical instrument.
 I need to create a MIDI instrument that produces clean square waves.
-I'll be targetting an ATMEGA328P, so I'm using the wonderful [avr-hal](https://github.com/Rahix/avr-hal) project by Rahix to provide hardware abstraction.
+I'll be targeting an ATMEGA328P, so I'm using the wonderful [avr-hal](https://github.com/Rahix/avr-hal) project by Rahix to provide hardware abstraction.
 The synthesizer/interrupter will use the ATMEGA's PWM feature to generate a square waveform.
 The chip expects specific registers to be loaded with the on/off intervals.
 First, though, we must decode MIDI from the serial line.
 MIDI is simply serial data that is easily handled by the UART.
 We set up an infinite loop to drain the serial buffer into a stack-allocated temporary buffer for `midly` to decode.

 ```rust
 midly::stack_buffer! { struct LocalBuffer([u8; 1024]); }